The Right Side of the Border

 It's an interesting rather than exciting wander, round the crumbling remains of walls and stupas.
 It's obviously a place of great historical interest, but I'm somewhat surprised to learn that this is the number one tourist attraction in Pakistan.
 I'm less surprised to learn that it's on the list of twelve most threatened ancient sites in the world.

 Islamabad, the Capital of Pakistan

 Then onto Islamabad, for museums, monuments and a huge very modern mosque.
 The Faisal Mosque is the fifth-largest mosque in the world and the largest within South Asia.
-It's named after King Faisal of Saudi Arabia, who financed its construction.
+Pakistan is the world's fifth-most populous country (about 243 million people), and has the world's second-largest Muslim population, just behind Indonesia.
+The mosque is named after King Faisal of Saudi Arabia, who financed its construction.
 The Turkish architect took a Bedouin tent as his inspiration.
 It's heaving with sightseers and worshippers and we are stared at unremittingly.

-Islamabad is only the ninth largest city in Pakistan, and was built as a planned city in the 1960s to replace Karachi as Pakistan's capital.
-The other must see that we move onto, is the Pakistan Monument, a museum located on the western Shakarparian Hills.
+Islamabad is only the ninth largest city in Pakistan, and was built as a planned city, in the 1960s, to replace Karachi as Pakistan's capital.
+The other must see, which we move onto, is the Pakistan Monument, a museum located on the western Shakarparian Hills.
 It's a lotus shaped construction, built to symbolize the unity of the Pakistani people.